victorjeman/victorjeman-website/data/posts/content/how-can-i-be-useful.md

 Welcome to a “hello world” type of post, hate it, love it, do what you feel, do what makes you happy.

 I’m Jeman, Victor Jeman.
 I was born in Moldova (practically mother Russia) and raised by Romania’s wolves.
 I’ve moved to Romania when I was 15; it was a fun process.
-My superpowers are laziness and daydreaming.
+My superpowers are laziness and **daydreaming**.
 I’m writing this while drinking a glass of wine called “Castel Huniade,” you should try it.

 By writing this article, I’m actively fighting one of my superpowers, yes, **laziness**.
 Being lazy is good in small doses; I hear smart people are usually lazy, so that goes well for me.
 Still, when laziness it’s crawling all over you, it’s a sign that you should move your ass and do something, something creative if possible.
 This website is my “**something creative**” thing.